 Automatic backups

-- Automated regular backups of your entire site, including your database, all content, plugins, themes, settings, and more.
+- Automated regular backups of your entire site, including the database, content, extensions, themes, and settings.

-- Instant restores so you can revert to a previous version with one click.
+- One-click restores so you can revert to a previous version quickly.

 Manual backups